What is a Reverse Mortgage?

 - It Puts the Gold back in The Golden Years

-The borrower is not required to pay back the loan amount until the house is sold or vacated.
-As long as the borrower lives in the home he or she is not required to make any monthly payments towards the loan balance.
+The borrower isn’t required to pay back the loan until the property is sold or vacated.
+As long as the borrower remains in the home he or she is not required to make any monthly payments towards the loan balance.
 The borrower must remain current on property taxes, homeowners insurance and homeowners association dues (if applicable).A reverse mortgage is a type of home loan for people over 62 that requires no monthly mortgage payments.

 How Does a Reverse Mortgage Work?